Skip to main content

 The minimum iOS version is iOS 12.

-The SDK can be integrated to iOS projects using different ways:
+The SDK can be integrated into iOS projects using several methods:

 The latest SDK version can be found here